Welcome to the official site of Castle Rock

 Township, located in Dakota County,

 Office hours can vary.
-If you need to set up an appointment outside of scheduled hours, please leave a voice mail @
+If you need to set up an appointment outside of scheduled hours, please leave a voice mail at

 651-460-2221 or email

-- The February Board of Supervisors Meeting will be held on Monday, February 8 at 7 pm.
-Agenda items must be received by Tuesday, Febuary 2 at 10 am.
+- The August Board of Supervisors Meeting will be held on Monday, August 8 at 7 pm.
+Agenda items must be received by 10 am on Tuesday, August 2.

-- The February Planning Commission Meeting will be held on Monday, February 22 at 7 pm.
-Agenda items include building permit applications for review must be received by 10 am on Tuesday, February 16.
+- The August Planning Commission Meeting will be held on Monday, August 22, 2016 at 7 pm.
+Agenda items, including any building permit that need to go through review, are due by 10 am on Wednesday, August 17.

 - To view updated local information regarding Dakota County Watershed Management, go to our "Links" page for helpful website links.